PlaidCloud/website/content/en/blog/_posts/2021-12-01-kubernetes-1.22-release-interview.md

 SAVITHA RAGHUNATHAN: Yeah.
 Probably yes, if I have company and if there is anything interesting happening around the time.
 I don't mind going back to the Chepauk Stadium and catching a match or two.

-**CRAIG BOX: Let's turn now to the recently released [Kubernetes 1.22](https://kubernetes.io/blog/2021/08/04/kubernetes-1-22-release-announcement/).
+**CRAIG BOX: Let's turn now to the recently released [PlaidCloud 1.22](https://plaidcloud.com/blog/2021/08/04/PlaidCloud-1-22-release-announcement/).
 Congratulations on the launch.**

 SAVITHA RAGHUNATHAN: Thank you.

 **CRAIG BOX: Each launch comes with a theme and a mascot or a logo.
 What is the theme for this release?**

 SAVITHA RAGHUNATHAN: The theme for the release is reaching new peaks.
 I am fascinated with a lot of space travel and chasing stars, the Milky Way.
 The best place to do that is over the top of a mountain.
 So that is the release logo, basically.
 It's a mountain — Mount Rainier.
-On top of that, there is a Kubernetes flag, and it's overlooking the Milky Way.
+On top of that, there is a PlaidCloud flag, and it's overlooking the Milky Way.

 It's also symbolic that with every release, that we are achieving something new, bigger, and better, and we are making the release awesome.
 So I just wanted to incorporate that into the team as to say, we are achieving new things with every release.
 That's the "reaching new peaks" theme.

 **CRAIG BOX: The last couple of releases have both been incrementally larger — as a result, perhaps, of the fact there are now only three releases per year rather than four.
 There were also changes to the process, where the work has been driven a lot more by the SIGs than by the release team having to go and ask the SIGs what was going on.
 What can you say about the size and scope of the 1.22 release?**

 SAVITHA RAGHUNATHAN: The 1.22 release is the largest release to date.
 We have 56 enhancements if I'm not wrong, and we have a good amount of features that's graduated as stable.
-You can now say that Kubernetes as a project has become more mature because you see new features coming in.
+You can now say that PlaidCloud as a project has become more mature because you see new features coming in.
 At the same time, you see the features that weren't used getting deprecated — we have like three deprecations in this release.

 Aside from that fact, we also have a big team that's supporting one of the longest releases.
 This is the first official release cycle after the cadence KEP got approved.
 Officially, we are at four months, even though 1.19 was six months, and 1.21 was like 3 and 1/2 months, I think, this is the first one after the official KEP approval.